-SECTION DESCRIPTION/EXPLANATION Intent of the Standard What is the standard trying to achieve, including security risks it is addressing.
-Suggested Actions Suggested actions that could be taken to achieve the standard and has been designed to align to the "Measurable Outcomes" section.
-Key Dependencies To implement the standard, there are likely to be requisite measures or technology in place.
-A number of dependencies apply to multiple standards.
+SECTION DESCRIPTION/EXPLANATION Intent of the Standard What the Standard is trying to achieve, including the security risks it is addressing.
+Suggested Actions Suggested actions that could be taken to achieve the Standard, aligned to the Measurable Outcomes section.
+Key Dependencies To implement the Standard, there are likely to be requisite measures or technologies in place.
+A number of dependencies apply to multiple Standards.
 In general, these dependencies are less technology-specific and relate to business processes.
-Measurable Outcomes To establish whether the standard is being implemented, the outcomes are one tool an organisation may wish (or already have in place) to measure to help make this determination.
+Measurable Outcomes To establish whether the Standard is being implemented, the outcomes are one tool an organisation may wish (or already have in place) to measure to help make this determination.
 The outcomes have been designed to align with the requirements contained in the maturity level.
-NZISM Controls Relevant controls that provide additional detail to assist in implementing the standard, and meeting New Zealand Government compliance requirements.
+NZISM Controls Relevant controls that provide additional detail to assist in implementing the Standard and meeting New Zealand Government compliance requirements.